 So Long, John Claridge

-Legendary photographer John Claridge died on Sunday aged eighty-two.
+Legendary photographer John Claridge died on Sunday aged eighty-one.
 Growing up in West Ham, he photographed the East End in the sixties and took more pictures here than anyone else in that era.
 We were proud to have published his book East End in 2016.

 The window on the top right of this photograph was John Claridge’s former bedroom when he took this astonishing portrait of his neighbours in Plaistow – Mr & Mrs Jones – in 1968, on a visit home in his early twenties.